 Securing the length of the cable is another story, but we have options.

-The simplest and cheapest method for securing semi-permanent cables is with gaffer’s tape (click here to check price).
+The simplest and cheapest method for securing semi-permanent cables is with gaffer’s tape (click here to check price on Amazon).
 Gaffer’s tape is made for the film and theater industry for taping down cables without causing damage to the surface, such as your carpets and floors.

 Just lay the cable out in the most convenient way, then tape it down all along the length with the tape.
 It’s not the most attractive solution in the world, but it works if you absolutely need to have the cables laid out on the floor.